concrete5cojp/concrete5-install-shell-scripts/readme.md

 ```

+#### Installing concrete5 via Brower is recommended (as of Dec 2016)

+In this script, it will NOT RUN command line install command at default since Cloud9 somehow ignores locale setting.
+As in Dec 2016, and version 8.0.3, I recommend you to install concrete5 via browser.

 #### Install LEMP

 The script also installs LEMP (nginx, php7 with php-fpm) and replace the original Apache.
 It will run concrete5 much faster.